 Are there alternatives to Gantt charts?

-While the Gantt chart is the gold standard of project management software, there certainly are other solutions that businesses prefer.
-Note that all of the below examples have some similar components to the traditional Gantt chart.
+While the Gantt chart is a gold standard of project management software, there certainly are other solutions that businesses prefer.

 While a PERT (Program Evaluation Review Technique) is also a visual representation of a project, it is represented more like a network diagram.
 Instead of bars and dates, a PERT chart uses lines to connect nodes (often depicted by circles and rectangles).
 PERTs tend to be used more for larger-scale projects that require a high-level plan.
 Its goal is more focused on dependencies than on time to complete.

 Kanban boards are popular amongst those who prefer an Agile workflow and are comprised of 3 or 4 columns and cards (tasks) live under each column heading.
 If you’re thinking, “I want to assign work story points instead of setting timelines with a start and end date,” back away from the Gantt.